 The best low-code tools allow business users and IT to build apps together.
 They deliver apps that bake-in understanding of business teams alongside IT’s ability to provide security, control and governance.
 These platforms can therefore support simple and more complex apps targeting both internal and external users.

 The very best platforms, focus on bringing people and systems together to deliver the best possible experience for customers (CX).
 Gaps close between front-end and back-end systems, between modern and legacy apps and between business and IT.
-All then combine to deliver an experience the customer will benefits from.
+All then combine to deliver an experience the customer will benefit from.

 As Gartner state in their ‘Low-code Development Technologies Evaluation Guide 2019’, “By 2024, 75% of large enterprises will be using at least four low-code development tools for both IT application development and citizen development initiatives”.